 Advent has begun.
-For the secular world, this season is spent in anticipation of Christmas.
-And how will the world prepare for its arrival?
+For the secular world, this season will be spent waiting for Christmas.
+And how will the world wait for its arrival?
 By catching all the sales, looking for the best deals, and insuring their credit limit will survive the endless gift lists for friends and family.
 However, this year’s waiting will look and feel different.

 Imminent comes from the Latin word meaning “to overhang”.
 To say that something is imminent is to say that it is hanging over you and about to fall, in a metaphorical way.
 Christ will return but we don’t know when.
 So we wait for his return.

 Remember what the angels told the disciples at the ascension of Christ:

 You Galileans!—why do you just stand here looking up at an empty sky?
 This very Jesus who was taken up from among you to heaven will come as certainly—and mysteriously—as he left.
 (Acts 1:11, The Message)